-5 rates are retarded by low temperatures (de Vet et al., 2011), like in our winter situation.
-The large difference between the summer-type and winter-type model illustrates the effect of the temperature and pH on the abiotic Fe(II) oxidation rate.
-Figure 6a makes clear that the oxidation of Fe in anaerobic groundwater after being discharged to surface water is not instantaneous.
-It will take a couple of days to more than one week before complete oxidation of Fe(II) is reached, especially under winter conditions.
+The large difference between the summer-type and wintertype model illustrates the effect of the temperature and pH on the abiotic Fe(II) oxidation rate.
+Figure 6a makes clear that the oxidation of Fe in anaerobic groundwater after being discharged into surface water is not instantaneous.
+It will take a couple of days to more than a week before complete oxidation of Fe(II) is reached, especially under winter conditions.

-4.3 Behavior of P
+4.3 Behaviour of P

 The third objective was to measure the dynamics in P concentrations and to explore the phosphate immobilization process during flow of anaerobic iron-rich groundwater towards surface water.
 Our field data show that dissolved P preferentially precipitates from solution during the initial stage of the Fe(II) oxidation process.
-When high Fe

-- concentrations happened in the reservoir water and the water from tube drain 3, substantially lower P concentrations were found in these waters compared to the groundwater.
-The average molar P/Fe ratios of the reservoir water and tube drain 3 varied between 0.004 and 0.014 during winter time (Table 1); this is distinctly lower than the - P/Fe ratio in the groundwater that varied between 0.016 and 0.079.
+When high Fe concentrations happened in the reservoir water and the water from tube drain 3, substantially lower P concentrations were found in these waters compared to the groundwater.
+The average molar P/Fe ratios of the reservoir water and tube drain 3 varied between 0.004 and 0.014 during winter time (Table 1); this is distinctly lower than the P/Fe ratio in the groundwater that varied between 0.016 and 0.079.
 A single Fe-oxide flocs sample from a drain had a molar P/Fe ratio of 0.033.
 This is in the range of the groundwater P/Fe ratio.
-Moreover, there is no relation between the P concentration of the reservoir water and the transit time (Fig. 6b) and no clear seasonal dynamics in P concentrations in the waters other than groundwater exist (Fig. 3).
-For tube drain 3, two - mechanisms might cause these observations: (1) the average P concentration of the anaerobic groundwater that flowed into the tube drain was lower than the groundwater sampled from the four wells or (2) there was continuous immobilization of dissolved

-P in tube drain 3 despite the observation that complete oxidation of Fe no longer occurred in this drain.
+Moreover, there is no relation between the P concentration of the reservoir water and the mean transit time (Fig. 6b) and no clear seasonal dynamics in P concentrations in the water other than groundwater exist into and there are no clear seasonal dynamics in P concentrations in the water other than groundwater (Fig. 3).
+For tube drain 3, two mechanisms might cause these observations: (1) the average P concentration of the anaerobic groundwater that flowed into the tube drain was lower than the groundwater sampled from the four wells or (2) there was continuous immobilization of dissolved P in tube drain 3 despite the observation that complete oxidation of Fe no longer occurred in this drain.
 For the reservoirs, it is not likely that the inflow of groundwater with low P concentrations determined the P concentration of this water.
-After all, the groundwater was sampled from four wells parallel to the reservoirs covering almost the 5 entire stretch of the reservoirs.
-So the observations point to a rapid transformation of dissolved P to particulate P during the initial stage of Fe(II) oxidation along the flowpath of groundwater into surface water.
-This resulted in P-depleted water before Fe(II) was depleted.
+After all, the groundwater was sampled from four wells parallel to the reservoirs covering almost the entire stretch of the reservoirs.
+So the observations point to a rapid transformation of dissolved P to structural P during the initial stage of Fe(II) oxidation along the flow-path of groundwater into surface water.
+This resulted in nearly complete P depletion in the water before Fe(II) was depleted.